 1) Private School Students:

-State funding for private school students is provided for the time the students are served directly by school staff on school grounds or on sites controlled by the school district for any combination of courses and ancillary services that are not available in the students’ private school of attendance.
+Private school students are limited to enroll in public school courses or services not available at the private school.
+State funding for private school students is provided for the time the students are served directly by LEA school staff on the school grounds or on sites controlled by the LEA.
 Instruction provided by a private school cannot be reported.

 2) Home-Based Students:

-For enrollment reporting purposes, only the time that a home-based student is served by school district staff on school grounds or attends district classes can be reported for state funding.
-The time that the student is instructed or supervised by the parent cannot be reported.
+For enrollment reporting purposes, only the time that a home-based student is provided services by LEA staff on school grounds can be reported for state funding.
+The time the student is instructed or supervised by the parent cannot be reported.
 Home-based students may not be claimed for part-time enrollment in alternative learning experience programs.